 - Volunteer.
 Scholarships love students who give back to their communities.
 Get started volunteering with an organization early on in high school and stick with it.
 Even just a couple of hours a week increases your chances of getting a scholarship.
 It also looks great on a college application.

 - Be aware.
 Outside scholarships can reduce your federal financial aid package, since colleges are required to consider outside sources of aid.
-You cannot receive more aid than the cost of attendance at a school.
+Your total aid package cannot be more than $300 over the cost of attendance at a school.